 How much you budget for your funeral ultimately hinges on what you've envisioned for your plan.
 A good way to shape your budget is to consider individual funeral plan costs.

-Here are some median funeral costs for 2017, according to the National Funeral Director's Association:
+Here are some median funeral costs according to the National Funeral Directors Association's most recent 2019 study:

 - Funeral ceremony fee: $500